Skip to content

 spacectl run-external-dependency mark-completed --id "<commit-sha>-binary-build" --status failed

-Run will be eligible for execution only after all of its dependencies are marked as finished.
-At the same time, if any of the dependencies has failed, the run will be marked as failed as well.
+The run will be eligible for execution only after all of its dependencies are marked as finished or skipped.
+If any of the dependencies has failed, the run will be marked as failed as well.

 Warning